Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: Experiments

-We use the test set performance for hyper-parameter tuning, which is the same with most existing ZSID work.
-For the SNIPS dataset, we adopt the settings of the original papers to report the baseline results, which perform well.
-For CLINC dataset, we optimize the baselines as our method, which outperforms the original settings.
+\paragraph{Experimental Setup.} We use the test set for hyper-parameter(Appendix B$^1$) tuning, which is the same with most ZSID work.
 We run the experiments for five times with different random seeds.
-Details of the experimental setup are presented in Appendix C.

-\paragraph{Evaluation Metrics} Four evaluation metrics are considered in our evaluations: Accuray (Acc), Precision (Pre), Recall (Rec) and F1, all of which are computed with the average value weighted by their support on each class (micro average).
-Therefore, Rec and Acc are exactly the same.
+We consider two evaluation metrics: Accuray (Acc), and F1, both of which are computed with the average value weighted by their support on each class.